 When inter-frequency SMTC is partially overlapping with measurement gaps, Kp = 1/(1- (SMTC period /MGRP)), where SMTC period < MGRP.
 When inter-frequency SMTC is partially overlapping with NCSG, Kp = 1/(1- (SMTC period /VIRP)), where SMTC period < VIRP.

-For UE capable of antennaArrayType-r18,
+For UE capable of antennaArrayType-r18 on the measured carrier,

 Klayer1_measurement=1,

+If inter-band carrier aggregation within FR1 is configured, and UE not capable of antennaArrayType-r18 on the other serving carrier, or UE supports two simultaneous separate Rx beams

-- if all of the reference signals configured for RLM, BFD, CBD or L1-RSRP for beam reporting outside measurement gap are not fully overlapped by inter-frequency SMTC occasions, or
+- if all of the reference signals configured for RLM, BFD, CBD or L1-RSRP for beam reporting on one serving cell outside measurement gap are not fully overlapped by inter-frequency SMTC occasions of the same serving cell

+Otherwise,

-- if all of the reference signal configured for RLM, BFD, CBD or L1-RSRP for beam reporting outside measurement gap and fully-overlapped by inter-frequency SMTC occasions are not overlapped with any of the SSB symbols and the RSSI symbols, and 1 symbol before each consecutive SSB symbols and the RSSI symbols, and 1 symbol after each consecutive SSB symbols and the RSSI symbols, given that SSB-ToMeasure and SS-RSSI-Measurement are configured, where SSB symbols are indicated by the union set of SSB-ToMeasure from all the configured measurement objects on the same serving carrier which can be merged. and RSSI symbols are indicated by SS-RSSI-Measurement;
+- if all of the reference signals configured for RLM, BFD, CBD or L1-RSRP for beam reporting on any serving frequency outside measurement gap are not fully overlapped by inter-frequency SMTC occasions

 Klayer1_measurement=1.5, otherwise.

 Otherwise, Klayer1_measurement=1.